tapegram/blog/blog/patterns/hide_the_domain.md

     Testing all kinds of different products, prices, etc.
     */

-    "throws an exception if the sku doesnt exist" {
+    "throws an exception if the sku doesn't exist" {
       shouldThrow<SkuDoesNotExist> {
         service.addItem(cart.id, "alkjsfalksjbg")
       }
     }

-    "throws an exception if the cart doesnt exist" {
+    "throws an exception if the cart doesn't exist" {
       shouldThrow<SkuDoesNotExist> {
         service.addItem(UUID.randomUUID(), product.sku)
       }